 Privacy Policy

 With this information, the controller named in section 1 ("We") informs the user of the website ("you" or "user") in accordance with Art.
 13 and 14 of the General Data Protection Regulation (GDPR) about the collection and processing of personal data.
-At the same time, we inform you if we store information on the end device you use when accessing our websites or if we access information that is already stored on your end device.
+At the same time, we inform you when we store information on the end device you use when accessing our websites or when we access information already stored on your end device.

 A. General Information